mddazure/azure-route-server-lab/README.md

 # **Azure Route Server with Cisco CSR1000v NVA**

 # Introduction
-This lab demonstrates dynamic route exchange via BGP between a Network Virtual Appliance and the Azure routing plane, through [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview).
+This lab demonstrates one of the use cases of [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview): dynamic route exchange via BGP between a Network Virtual Appliance and the Azure routing plane.

 :exclamation: Azure Route Server (ARS) is in Public Preview and visible in the portal on this [Azure Portal link](https://aka.ms/routeserver).